HomePod: Discontinuation

 On March 12, 2021, Apple discontinued the HomePod, but kept the HomePod Mini.
 In a statement, Apple said "HomePod Mini has been a hit since its debut last fall, offering customers amazing sound, an intelligent assistant, and smart home control all for just $99.
 We are focusing our efforts on HomePod mini.
 We are discontinuing the original HomePod, it will continue to be available while supplies last through the Apple Online Store, Apple Retail Stores, and Apple Authorized Resellers.
 Apple will provide HomePod customers with software updates and service and support through AppleCare."
 In July 2024, Apple classified the HomePod as "vintage," affecting its repair eligibility at Apple Stores and authorized service providers.
 Apple was criticized for violating its own policies for classifying products as vintage, which its website states were discontinued "more than 5 and less than 7 years ago"; at the time, the HomePod had been discontinued for three years and four months.

+Reliability issues

+Following its release, many users reported sudden shutdowns of the HomePod, often without any apparent cause.
+These failures are generally linked to a chip (diode) located on an internal circuit.
+Around the world, independent repair technicians have shown that replacing this component—costing only a few cents—can be enough to bring the device back to life, even though Apple officially refuses to offer out-of-warranty repairs for this model.
+While Apple has not justified the discontinuation of the original HomePod on technical grounds, several observers believe that the device’s recurring failures may have contributed to this decision.